-On June 06, 2014, the Commission Delegated Regulation (EU) No 604/2014 of 4 March 2014 supplementing Directive 2013/36/EU of the European Parliament and of the Council with regard to regulatory technical standards with respect to qualitative and appropriate quantitative criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile (hereinafter, the Regulation) was published on the Official Journal of the European Union; the Regulation entered into force on the twentieth day following that of its publication and from that date it is binding in its entirety and directly applicable in all Member States.
+On June 9, 2021, the Commission Delegated Regulation (EU) No 923/2021 of 25

+March 2021 supplementing Directive 2013/36/EU of the European Parliament and of the Council with regard to regulatory technical standards with respect to qualitative and appropriate quantitative criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile (hereinafter, the Regulation) was published on the Official Journal of the European Union.

-As far as the identification of the regulated population is concerned, the New Provisions makes reference to the Regulation.
+As far as the identification of the regulated population is concerned, the New Provisions makes essential reference to the Regulation.